1Password/solutions/1password/migration/PPS/README.md

    Server, Social Security Number, Software License) based on the entry's field names.
 See [How classification works](#how-classification-works).
 4. **Creates the vaults and items** in 1Password (or reuses a vault that already has the same title).
+Vaults are created up front; items are imported in batches of up to 50 per vault via the SDK `create_all` API (Document, SSH Key, and Credit Card items are created individually).
 5. **Writes an import log** after a real import so you can review what was created or roll it back later.